Empowering you with knowledge - helping you make the right decisions

 - Employees must remain available for work and the employer can ask them to return to work as soon as the situation changes.

-- The government scheme to calculate 80% does not include commissions or bonuses and uses the gross pay figures.
+- The government scheme does not include commissions or bonuses and uses the gross pay figures.

 - Staff on sick pay or self-isolating cannot be furloughed.